LucasNasc3000/controle-de-estoque-restaurante/README.md

 ### Environment variables
 - In the root of project create a file named .env
 - Copy and paste these env variables below:<br>
-  DATABASE=your database name<br>
+  *Important: use the same database name, username and password of the docker statement or switch it DATABASE=your database name<br>
   DATABASE_HOST=127.0.0.1 or your pc ip<br>
   DATABASE_PORT=3306<br>